Underwritten by: Hong Kong Life Insurance Limited

 A "material" fact is one which would influence underwriting decision on accepting the risks, and the terms and conditions that should apply [such as premium loading and/or case-based exclusion etc.].
 If a customer fails to disclose [or misrepresents] a material fact and this induces the insurer to accept the proposed risk, the legal remedy is to "avoid" the policy.
 This means the insurer is entitled to treat the policy as though it never existed.
 Unless fraud is involved, the insurer will normally return the premium and will not pay out on any claim made under the policy.

 Policy Holder should be age 18 or above, and Insured Person should be the Policy Holder or Policy Holder's spouse or child#.
 We only accept one Policy Holder per policy.

 * Place[s] of Residence shall mean the jurisdiction[s] in which a person legally has the right of abode.
 A change in the Place[s] of Residence refers to the situation where a person has been granted the right of abode of additional jurisdiction[s], or has ceased to have the right of abode of existing jurisdiction[s].
 For the avoidance of doubt, a jurisdiction in which a person legally has the right or permission of access only but without the right of abode, such as for the purpose of study, work or vacation, shall not be treated as a Place of Residence.

 # Child should be age 17 or below or full time student of age 18 to 25.

 The above information is for reference and is applicable within Hong Kong only.
-For terms and conditions, please refer to the policy document.
+The above information does not contain the full terms of the policy document.
+For full terms and conditions, please refer to the policy document.
 If there is any conflict between the above information and the policy document, the latter shall prevail.
+The copy of the policy document is available upon request.
 Before applying for the insurance plan, you may refer to the contents and terms of the policy document.
 You may also seek independent and professional advice before making any decision.